wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.9.5 (2009.03.22)
+    * Fixed some more settings panel issues
+    * Truncate post title now working for posts in sub-categories
+    * Works even faster now for blogs with many posts
+    * Fixed option to show only tags
+    * Fixed previews for style settings
+    * Categories which do not have any posts due to date exclusion no longer show up
+    * Restored compatibility with my category order plugin
+    * Better internationalization support

+* 0.9.4 (2009.03.09)
+    * Fixed issue with multiple instances

+* 0.9.3 (2009.03.08)
+    * Fixed links to sub-categories

+* 0.9.2 (2009.03.07)
+    * Tweaked default style
+    * Fixed bug when not using permalinks

 * 0.9.1 (2009.03.02)
     * Fixed bug where top level categories would not be displayed if they